sizeight/instructures/README.md

 # INSTRUCTURES

-Instructures is a generative art project released on released on fxhash on 22 February 2022.
+Instructures is a generative art project released on fxhash on 22 February 2022.

 View all 475 outputs of Instructures on [fxhash](https://www.fxhash.xyz/generative/slug/instructures).